 A local welder can easily add the plates to your Casita.
 If you’re a D.I.Y.’er with a welder, use a grinder with flapper disc to clean up the frame to bare metal.
 With the plate in place, the jack is extended up to hold it tight against the frame.
 The plate is tack welded, which means just a dot at each corner to hold it in place.
 Once fitment is verified, the jack is removed and the plate is welded in front, back, and along the outside edge.
 I use a Miller 211 MIG welder, which does a great job.
 After it cools, I spray satin black rustoleum paint to protect the metal from rust.

 Each pair of jacks comes with a hand crank, which is good to keep for a back up.
-For primary use, Camco sells a $4 adaptor to use a cordless drill to run the jacks up and down.
+For primary use, Camco sells an adapter to use a cordless drill to run the jacks up and down.
 Zip, Zip, Zip, Zip and you’re leveled and stabilized.